Hi Sir/Madam,

 Dear Ketan,

-Tearing of resignation letter or rejection of resignation by the employer is quite unethical and illegal.
-But you have not mentioned whether after the incident of tearing of her resignation letter, the leave was sanctioned at his own without application of your sister-in-law by the employer or on her application for leave, as you said leave granted instead of cceptance of resignation.
-If leave application was submitted, the issue of non-acceptance of resignation is already lost.
-In that case, your sister in law may submit fresh resignation letter, but with acknowledgement of the employer or through speed post to keep an evidence of submission of resignation.
-Else, if unacknowledged or unreceipted, the same problem may arise again.
+Tearing of a resignation letter or rejection of a resignation by the employer is quite unethical and illegal.
+However, you have not mentioned whether after the incident of tearing her resignation letter, the leave was sanctioned at his own without an application of your sister-in-law by the employer or on her application for leave, as you said leave granted instead of acceptance of resignation.
+If a leave application was submitted, the issue of non-acceptance of resignation is already lost.
+In that case, your sister-in-law may submit a fresh resignation letter, but with acknowledgment of the employer or through speed post to keep evidence of submission of resignation.
+If unacknowledged or un-receipted, the same problem may arise again.

 From India, Delhi